jasongforbes/dorian-js/README.md

 # Dorian.js

-This project is a simple blogging platform which converts user written mardown files into HTML and is available via the MIT OpenSource License.
+This project is a simple blogging platform which converts user written markdown files into HTML and is available via the MIT OpenSource License.

 One of the goals of this project is to provide a simple use-case for learning react-js and basic web-development.
 The aim was to make this project extensible while retaining simplicity.